cstobey/vclods/README.md

 * sql: uses the default sql connection
 * dst: uses the DST sql connection (or secondary connection)
 * sh: runs as a shell script
+* py: runs a python3 file

 #### Middle Extensions
 Used to reformat date between end points
 * batch: batch rows based on the rules of `./vclod_batcher`.
 TODO: write up how this works.
 * awk-*: run an arbitrary awk script with the name substituted by *.
 Note that said file may not have an extension.
+* py-*: runs an arbitrary python3 script with name substituted by *.
+Note that said file may not have an extension unless you override PY_EXT_OPT with a non-VCLODS dir file where the python script lives.

 #### Final Extensions
 Generally for testing output.